majestyz3/TS-Agility/docs/class1/lab5/module5.rst

 #.
 Open Postman.

 #.
-Open the Postman collection `Telemetry with ElasticSearch and Kibana`.
+Open the collection `Telemetry with ElasticSearch and Kibana`.

 #.
 Click the `ELK Consumer` request.